-Interns and staff mentors will complete an Advocacy Project Mentorship Agreement when a topic has been identified (Appendix).
+Interns and staff mentors will complete an Advocacy Project Mentorship Agreement when a topic has been identified.

-The Advocacy Project Feedback form will be completed by the project mentor twice:
+The project mentor will complete the Advocacy Project Feedback form twice:

 - 1. once at the end of the proposal and - 2. at the end of the project